Sousa Sheet Music and Biography

 Sousa completed his Marine apprenticeship in 1875 and began performing the violin and learning to conduct.
 Following this, he returned to the Marine Band in 1890 for two years.
 He married Jane van Middlesworth Bellis in 1879 and they had three children.

 Following a request to discharge from the Marines in 1892 he went on to create his own band creatively named ‘The Sousa Band’ choosing a select group of musicians.
+Composer Arthur Pryor was a trombone soloist for the band.
 Between 1900 and 1905 they toured the US and Europe, followed by a world tour in 1910.
 They performed 15,623 concerts.

 Sousa also led the Presidents Band under five presidents.